 Once you have downloaded and installed the above software, you’ll be able to adjust your fan settings by setting a specific fan speed.
 This will help stop your laptop overheating.

 You can also choose to allow the software to automatically manage these settings.
-On the other end, forcing your fans to spin faster would usually result in louder noises being produced.
+On the other end, forcing your fans to spin faster would usually result in loud noises being produced.
 You can also set a custom fan curve that can help make your laptop less noisy while not under load.

 In addition, because both mentioned third-party software utilize hardware heat sensors, they will enable you to monitor your system’s temperatures.
 You can make use of this feature to check if there are, at any time, issues with your laptop.

 14. Reduce Clock Speeds